 To install a BS2p40 module, an installed BS1-IC module and the SX28AC/DP must be removed.
-Carefully align the pins of the 40-pin module noting the Pin 1 dot on the PDB as shown in the illustration at right.
+Carefully align the pins of the 40-pin module noting the Pin 1 dot on the PDB as shown in the illustration below.

-The BS2p40 module can be programmed through a standard serial port.
+The BS2p40 module can be programmed via the USB port or through a standard serial port.